TheVladimirPopa/MolSim/CONTRIBUTING.md

     # for example
       $ git push origin feat/commandline-interface
     ```
+6. Loop back to step 2 if necassary
-6. Click on the link in the command output
+7. Click on the link in the command output
-7. Add us as reviewers and you as assignee and open pull request
+8. Add us as reviewers and you as assignee and open pull request

 ## Styleguide